 Copyright Law Essentials - Public Domain

-In this blog we will go over what “Public Domain” in copyright law refers to in terms of definition, how materials are added, important notes to keep in mind, correct usage, and how to find public domain works.
-All of the laws and regulations mentioned in this blog are based in the United States laws.
+In this blog, we will go over what “Public Domain” in copyright law refers to in terms of definition, how materials are added, important notes to keep in mind, correct usage, and how to find public domain works.
+All of the laws and regulations mentioned in this blog are based on United States law.

 Copyrighted material within the public domain is not protected under any copyright, trademark, or patent laws, meaning no intellectual property laws apply.
 If no one owns these materials who does?
 Instead of an author, artist, or corporation owning these the public does.
 An individual has the ability to freely use any of the public domain works in any way they see fit.

 Works are typically added to the public domain in four different ways.

 - As is common knowledge in copyright law in the United States copyrights have a life of up to 70 years post creation.
 So as of 2019 anything copyrighted in or before 1923 is added to the public domain.
 These additions are completely mandatory regardless of who created the work such as individual author, a group of authors, or a work for hire.

 - As an aside, works published after 1977 will not expire until 70 years after the author's death.
 In the case of group publishing, the clock will not start ticking until the last surviving author dies.

 - Owner of copyright has failed to follow copyright rules

 - A law in 1964 required all works published prior to that year to renew their copyright during the 28th year post-publication.
 Due to lack of vigilance by many copyright owners, thousands of copyrights had entered the public domain due to lack of renewal.
 Today this law does not exist so a renewal during the 28th year is unnecessary.